ffbeast/ffbeast.github.io/docs/en/ffbeast_commander_effects.md

 ### Dynamic motion range

-The idea of having this effect is to compensate adaptive stick travel in MSFS and il-2.
+The idea of having this effect is to compensate adaptive stick travel in MSFS, Warthunder and il-2.
 Those games change stick travel range depending on speed.
 At smaller speed stick travels 1 to 1 with joystick.
 But with speed increase stick travel is scaled down comparing with real joystick travel.
 It causes "dull" and "rubber" control feel at higher speed.
 Here are examples illustrating this effect.